Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also

 They may be heavier than you’d think

-You might think a diminutive bike designed for portability would be remarkably light, but that’s not always the case.
+You might expect a diminutive bike designed for portability to be remarkably light, but that’s not always the case.

 The average folding bike weighs 25-30 lbs.
-Low-end models with steel frames, plus many models with full-size wheels, can exceed 30 lbs.
+Ones with low-grade steel frames or larger wheels can easily exceed 30 lbs.
 The lightest titanium or carbon models weight less than 20 lbs.
 However, different bikes fold down to different sizes.
 A smaller folded bike feels lighter than a bulkier one of the same weight.

 Folding frames are geometrically smaller than regular ones, but they need roughly the same amount of metal to withstand the stresses of riding.
-Perhaps even more metal, due to the hinges, reinforcements, and fasteners that facilitate the fold.
+Probably even more metal, due to the hinges, reinforcements, and fasteners that facilitate the fold.

 If you’re willing to drop serious money—we’re talking four grand and up—then it’s possible to get a Brompton with titanium everything, or an all-carbon Hummingbird, down to 20 lbs or even less.
 In fact, this gentleman got an all-titanium clone of a Brompton frame down to an astonishing 5.20 kg.

 Speaking of weight, one small benefit is that smaller and lighter wheels accelerate a little more easily.